 Board members asked the applicant questions relating to his project and parcel.

-At the conclusion of Mr. Loy’s presentation, Andersen asked if any there were any further questions of the board for Mr. Loy, there were none.
+At the conclusion of Mr. Loy’s presentation, Andersen asked if any there were any further questions of the board for Mr. Loy.
+BILL ASLUM HAS NO OBJECTIONS TO MR. LOY’S VARIANCE REQUEST.
+H (D) A, B, AND D ARE NOT MET.

 Andersen Closed the public hearing.